hms-dbmi/docker-images/deployments/irct/README.md

 - _localdb.yml_ deploys a local MySQL database container with a corresponding named volume for data persistence

-- _remotedb.yml_ deploys an ssh-tunnel container with access to a remote database

 - _dev.yml_ deploys the PIC-SURE stack with debug ports open

 - _prod.yml_ deploys the production PIC-SURE stack